CoastalDigitalResearch/CDRmix/README.md

 ## Training Configuration

 The current training effort targets the **1B parameter** version (`cdrmix-1b`), using the [Common Pile v0.1 (Filtered)](https://huggingface.co/datasets/common-pile/common-pile-v01-filtered) as the only dataset.
-This dataset should be sufficient for the 1b and 4b models, and additional data will be curated and published by Cascadian Digital Research for the 8b model.
+This dataset should be sufficient for the 1b and 4b models, and additional data will be curated and published by Coastal Digital Research for the 8b model.

 Training pipeline features: